menus12/DAwR-2023-final-project/README.md

 Another scenario is the demonstration exams, which is not a competition itself and therefore participants don't have a compatriot experts so all results are assessed but group of independent experts which are not affiliated with the college.

+-->

 #### Whether repeated participation in competitions significantly improves a competitor's average score?

-In Russia there are different levels for local WorldSkills competitions:
+WorldSkills Russia have different levels for local WorldSkills competitions:

 - Regional competitions among regional colleges
 - National competitions among regions